rafiyamo/pyraf-interpreter/README.md

-# pyraf-interpreter
+# PyRaf
-PyRaf: a Python-inspired interpreter with a custom lexer, parser, AST, and REPL.
+A Python-inspired interpreter with a custom lexer, parser, AST, and REPL.